SymphonyPlatformSolutions/Import-Script/README.md

 Bots or service accounts must have the Content Management and Content Export Service roles.
 You can configure in the admin portal.

+For any additional questions, reach out to developer.relations@symphony.com